Could "Phantom Swift" Be The Aircraft Boeing Defense Is Set To Reveal Next Week?

-If Boeing self funded a full scale Phantom Swift and bought Aurora Flight Sciences it would be abundantly clear that the company is going all-in on a future of VTOL flight that doesn't include big, exposed whirling rotors, and the limitations that go along with them.
+If Boeing self-funded a full scale Phantom Swift and still bought Aurora Flight Sciences it would be abundantly clear that the company is going all-in on the future of VTOL flight that doesn't include big, exposed, whirling rotors, and the limitations that go along with them.

 Boeing will unveil their mystery aircraft on December 19th.